-More than 110,000 North Carolinians now work in clean energy after 3,700 jobs were created in the state in 2018, according toby the national nonpartisan business group E2 (Environmental Entrepreneurs).
+More than 110,000 North Carolinians now work in clean energy after 3,700 jobs were created in the state in 2018, according to a new analysis of energy jobs data by the national nonpartisan business group E2 (Environmental Entrepreneurs).

-According to, the state’s clean energy jobs grew 3.5 percent last year – nearly double statewide employment growth (1.9%) —and now account for more than half of North Carolina’s entire energy sector workforce (212,172).
+According to Clean Jobs North Carolina 2019, the state’s clean energy jobs grew 3.5 percent last year – nearly double statewide employment growth (1.9%) —and now account for more than half of North Carolina’s entire energy sector workforce (212,172).
 Clean energy jobs also now employ more than ten times more workers than the state’s entire fossil fuel industry (10,022).

 “Just like agriculture, biotech and banking before, clean energy is helping reshape North Carolina’s economy once again – and creating thousands of good-paying jobs along the way,”said Bob Keefe, Executive Director of E2.
 “Lawmakers now have the opportunity to keep those jobs growing by implementing the right suite of policies that are already in the works.”